dennis-tra/optimistic-provide/README.md

 1. A libp2p DHT performance measurement tool.
 As of now, it primarily measures the performance of providing content in the network.
 2. A proposal for an alternative approach to content providing.

+> **TL;DR:** For each peer, we come across during content publication, calculate the probability of an even closer one.
+If the likelihood is low, just store the provider record at that peer optimistically.

 ## Table of Contents

 - [Table of Contents](#table-of-contents)